If your business is not already using marketing automation, chances are you’ve at least considered it.

 HubSpot typically works best for small and mid-sized businesses that have a sales team and are looking to attract leads and customers online.
 While it can work for nonprofits, B2C and B2B businesses selling products or services, it’s designed primarily to help attract and convert buyers who have a considered buying process rather than assisting quick, transactional purchases (if your business is e-commerce, I don’t recommend HubSpot).

 HubSpot – and, more broadly, inbound marketing – also relies heavily on content generation, optimization and promotion.
 If you won’t be able to invest the resources into things like quality content, promotion and thoughtful nurture flow campaigns based on researched buyer personas, you shouldn’t be investing in a platform like HubSpot.
 It’ll just collect dust.
 Or, worse yet, it’ll be used incorrectly and you’ll send bad automated emails that will make your business look unprofessional.

 Cost and Package Considerations

-HubSpot’s marketing software pricing ranges from $200 per month for Basic to $800 per month for Pro and $2400 per month for Enterprise.
+HubSpot’s marketing software pricing ranges from free CRM and marketing tools, $45 per month for the Starter subscriptions, up to $800 per month for Pro and $3200 per month for Enterprise.
 HubSpot pricing does increase with every additional 1k contacts you add to your database, but in theory, if your contacts are growing, that means your inbound marketing is working – so it should be money well spent.